mre/envy/README.md

 ## direnv compatibility

-SOON:
 `envy` supports loading environment files a la `direnv` as well.
-Run `envy add` to auto-load the `.env` file in the current path on enter.
+Run `envy allow .env` to auto-load the `.env` file in the current path on enter.
+You can add multiple `.env` files (e.g. `envy allow .envrc`).
+Duplicate keys will be overwritten in the order of appearance in the envy config file (run `envy edit` to modify order).

 ## Installation